DataTalksClub/llm-zoomcamp/cohorts/2024/04-monitoring/homework.md

 And create a dataframe from them

-What's the agerage `rouge_l` across all the records?
+What's the agerage `rouge_2` across all the records?

 - 0.10
 - 0.20